edwinmanalastas/WhatsHerAt/README.md

 ---

 ## Key Features
-- **Twitter Integration**: Interacts with the Twitter API to search mentions and download media.
+- **X Integration**: Interacts with the X API to search mentions and download media.
 - **Facial Recognition**: Analyzes images and video frames to detect faces and identify gender using DeepFace.
 - **Face Search API**: Uploads detected faces to an external API (FaceCheck) to find matching profiles.
 - **Web Scraping**: Scrapes URLs associated with detected profiles to extract likely names.